vefunder/protocol-research-review/articles/AladdinDAO | CLever/Asset Risk Assessment - clevCVX clevUSD.md

 [Concentrator](https://concentrator.aladdin.club/#/vault)  is a system that accepts Curve LP tokens and deposits them into one or more listed Convex vaults.
 These vaults regularly harvest all associated rewards, convert them to cvxCRV, and move them into a concentrator vault.
 In the concentrator vault, the cvxCRV is staked on Convex and compounded into more cvxCRV.

-There are several variables that can impact the yield from concentrator vaults (FRAXUSDC, LUSDFRAXBP, and TUSDFRAXBP):
+Several variables that can impact the yield from concentrator vaults (FRAXUSDC, LUSDFRAXBP, and TUSDFRAXBP):

 - The trading volume on the liquidity pool specific to these vaults.
 - The gauge weight on the liquidity pool specific to these vaults.